This Approach to Church?

 churches are the same either.

-home church?
+This website offers up a particular model for home churches.
+In real terms what kind of differences can people expect to find in this model?
 We’d like to take a few minutes to answer these questions by talking

 about how an ideal New Testament church should operate and what steps we’ve taken